-C. Area and Bulk Regulations: The following area and bulk requirements apply in the Planned Resort Overlay District and supersede any requirements of the underlying zoning districts in accordance with Section E below.
+§ 140-165.
+Area and Bulk Regulations.
+[VP3]: The following area and bulk requirements apply in the Planned Resort Overlay District and supersede any requirements of the underlying zoning districts.

-Minimum lot area 50 acres
+Minimum lot area: 50 acres

-Lot width 200 feet
+Minimum Lot width: 200 feet

-Lot depth 500 feet
+Minimum Lot depth: 500 feet

-Frontage on state highway 200 feet
+Minimum Frontage on state highway: 200 feet

-Front setback (all buildings) 100 feet
+Front setback (all buildings): 50 feet Front setback (parking): 40 feet

-Front setback (outdoor recreation facilities such as tennis courts) 50 feet
+Front setback (outdoor recreation facilities such as tennis courts): 50 feet

-Setback from side and/or rear lot lines (all buildings) 50 feet, except 100 feet when adjoining a single-family residence zoning district.
-[May be reduced by the Planning Board to a minimum of 25 feet along any boundary adjoining an existing single-family residence or residential district, and to a minimum of 5 feet in all other cases, upon a finding that existing or proposed topography or vegetation provide suitable screening to soften views and suitable separation of uses.]
+Side and/or rear setbacks (all buildings) 50 feet, except 100 feet when adjoining a single-family residence zoning district.
+Side and rear setbacks may be reduced by the Planning Board to a minimum of 25 feet along any boundary adjoining an existing single-family residence or residential district, and to a minimum of 5 feet in all other cases, upon a finding that existing or proposed topography or vegetation provide suitable screening to soften views and suitable separation of uses.